osu-tournament-rating/otr-docs/docs/topics/Migrations.md

 --context OtrContext
 ```

-> `[Entity_ChangesMade]` is the name of your migration.
+> `[Entity_ChangesMade]` should be replaced with the name of your migration.
 Migrations should use PascalCase with underscores separating the entity from the changes made.
 For example, `Player_ConvertIdToInteger` is a good name for a migration as it describes the change made at a glance.
 >

 > When a new migration is created, it will not be tracked by git automatically.
 Ensure you commit the generated files.